Quarterly Market Commentary

 So, what have we been doing over the past three months?

-Summary: Over the past 12 months, the Pool’s assets under management have continued to increase, due to both returns and new deposits, from $94.2 million to $112.7 million at the end of June 2024.
-With these increased deposits, we have added more to growth-oriented investments and some to defensive investments.
-We have tilted the Pool slightly more towards growth and today have an asset allocation that is 56% growth oriented and 44% defensive.
-Comparatively, at the end of June 2023, we were 50% growth oriented and 50% defensive.
-The Pool is generating a consistent yield exceeding 4%, which provides an excellent foundation for potential future total returns.
+Summary: Over the past 12 months, the Pool’s assets under management have continued to increase, due to both returns and new deposits, from $100 million at the end of December 2023 to $122 million at the end of December 2024.
+With these increased deposits, we have added more to growth-oriented investments and some to defensive / income-oriented investments.
+We have kept the Pool tilted slightly more towards growth and our asset allocation remains the same this quarter with 56% growth oriented and 44% defensive.
+Comparatively, at the end of December 2023, we were 54% growth oriented and 46% defensive.
+The Pool is generating a yield exceeding 4%, which provides an excellent foundation for future total returns.

 Where Do We Go from Here?